 If arriving from other destinations in the Dominican Republic, whale-watching (e.g. from Puerto Plata, Santo Domingo or Boca Chica) is possible as well.
 There are more explanations further below in this article, but in case you’re only looking for the best tour to book, check out the following table.

-When is the whale watching season in the Dominican Republic?
+When is the whale watching season?

-Generally spoken, the Samaná whale watching season in the Dominican Republic lasts from January to March.
-Interestingly enough, when you browse through the internet, you find different dates as of when whale watching excursions from Punta Cana or in Samaná are operated.
+Generally spoken, the whale watching season in the Dominican Republic lasts from January to March.
+Interestingly enough, when you browse through the internet, you find different dates as of when whale watching excursions from Punta Cana or in Samaná are operating.
 Some start as early as the 15th of December but finish already on 15th of March, others only start on the 15th of January but have their tours running until the 31st of March, some even until mid-April.
-These differences seem weird as all the tours are operated into the same territory of the humpback whales in the Dominican Republic, the Bay of Samaná.
+These differences seem weird as all the tours are operating into the same territory of the humpback whales in the Dominican Republic, the Bay of Samaná.

 According to my experience from selling customized vacation packages to clients for 5 years and working closely together with many whale watching tour operators (including having been on several of their excursions), December seems quite early to me and I would not book a tour in this month, as the chance that it gets canceled is pretty high.